 Kew Palace and the Royal Kitchens are currently closed for winter.
-They will reopen in spring 2018.
+They will re-open on 29 March 2018.

 Kew Palace was constructed in 1631 for a Flemish merchant Samuel Fortrey.
 A lovers knot with the initials S and C are carved over the front door of the house representing his initials and that of his wife, Catherine de Latfeur.